UlordChain/Uwallet-server/README.md

 The server indexes UTXOs by address, in a Patricia tree structure described by Alan Reiner (see the 'ultimate blockchain compression' thread in the Bitcointalk forum)

-The server requires lbrycrdd, leveldb and plyvel
+The server requires, leveldb and plyvel

 The server code is open source.
 Anyone can run a server, removing single points of failure concerns.